-While the quantitative research led the researcher to some clear findings around food selection and consumption among NSLP participants, this research also highlighted new areas that poised new questions,Some of these questions included; why the vegetable consumption for students was so low, and why there was such a difference in the consumption patterns of fruit compared to vegetables.
-Another question concerns the relationship between students eating habits at home and at school.
+While the quantitative research led the researcher to some clear findings around food selection and consumption among NSLP participants, this study also highlighted new questions.
+Some of these questions included; why the vegetable consumption for students was so low, and why there was such a difference in the consumption patterns of fruit compared to vegetables.
+Another question that arose when analyzing the quantitative data was what the relationship between students eating habits at home and at school were.
+The utility of a mixed method study allowed for the researcher to gain valuable student perspective around these questions within the qualitative interviews.

 All of these questions were addressed through the qualitative interviews with students.
-The interviews also addressed students’ perspectives regarding the NSLP and how they experience a typical school lunch.
+The interviews also addressed students’ perspectives regarding the NSLP and how they experience a typical school lunch hour.
 Using the quantitative findings to formulate and drive new questions centered on the students’ experience in the NSLP helped the researcher gain a fuller understanding of the quantitative findings along with the student experience in the NSLP.

 Qualitative Findings

-Using qualitative interviews to better understand the student perspective of the NSLP along with using student perspectives to better explain the quantitative findings is an important contribution to the gap in the literature, specifically around the difference between student selection and consumption cafeteria patterns.
-The qualitative interviews allowed the researcher to gain insight into the student lunch experience surrounding what students were eating at home versus what they were eating at school.
+Using qualitative interviews to better understand the student perspective of the NSLP along with utilizing the student perspective to better explain the quantitative findings is an important contribution to the gap in the literature, specifically around the difference between student selection and consumption cafeteria patterns.
+The qualitative interviews with students allowed the researcher to gain insight into the student lunch experience surrounding what students were eating at home versus what they were eating at school.
 The student interviews also allowed the researcher to better comprehend the student perspective surrounding some of the quantitative findings, specifically, those centered on vegetable and fruit selection and consumption.
-These student interviews also helped the researcher better understand some barriers that students may face in relation to eating a more nutrient-dense school lunch.
+The student interviews also helped the researcher better understand some barriers that students may face in relation to eating a more nutrient-dense school lunch.

 Student interviewees talked about their own eating and drinking habits at home and at school.
 Students also described some of the perceived barriers and catalysts that supported more nutrient-dense food selection and consumption.
 Finally, students described how they viewed healthy eating specifically regarding the more nutrient-dense food options in their cafeterias.

-While through this qualitative research design many codes emerged, some of the bigger themes that the researcher found included: Student Meal Selections: Home vs. School; Student Drink Selections: Home vs. School; Lack of Lunch Selection Variety; Perceived Barriers to Fruit or Vegetable Consumption (Food Presentation); Perceived Barriers to Fruit or Vegetable consumption (Taste/Seasoning); and Students’ Understanding of Healthy Lunches.
+While through this qualitative research design many different themes emerged, some of the bigger themes that the researcher found included: Student Meal Selections: Home vs. School; Student Drink Selections: Home vs. School; Lack of Lunch Selection Variety; Perceived Barriers to Fruit or Vegetable Consumption (Food Presentation); Perceived Barriers to Fruit or Vegetable consumption (Taste/Seasoning); and Students’ Understanding of Healthy Lunches.
 These themes were uniquely associated with the qualitative study but also helped the researcher to better comprehend the students experience in the NSLP by providing student perspectives to the quantitative findings.

 Student Meal Selections: Home vs. School

-When students were asked about their favorite foods that they ate at home, 11 of the 20 students interviewed referenced that the foods needed to be cooked or prepared by someone at their house.
+When students were asked about their favorite foods that they ate at home, 11 of the 20 students interviewed referenced that their favorite foods needed to be cooked or prepared by someone at their house.
 These selections included sandwiches, chicken strips, and macaroni and cheese.
-Another seven of the 20 students interviewed foods that were typically store bought and required no cooking time, such as chips, crackers, and cookies.
+Another seven of the 20 students interviewed talked about foods that were typically store bought and required no cooking time, such as chips, crackers, and cookies.
 Only two of the 20 students interviewed said their favorite foods to eat at home were either bought or ordered from a restaurant or fast-food establishment.